dataesr/bso-publications/doc_howto/bso.md

  - if it is opened via the publisher, is there any proper license, and which one?

 More details are described in [@bracco:hal-03651518].

+### 2.2.4 APC estimation

+Estimating Article Processing Charge (APC) is not an easy task.
+In the French OSM, we implemented an article level estimation, based on the data from DOAJ and OpenAPC (cf [@bracco:hal-03651518]).
+In particular, if an article, not present in OpenAPC, is published in a journal that is sufficiently represented in OpenAPC (for the same year of publication), an APC amount is estimated based on the average APC paid for articles published in that journal in the same year.
+OpenAlex provides also some insights, based in particular on listed APC.
+However, two main difficulties are difficult to overcome.
+First, when an article is in collaboration, it is very difficult to know which institution has actually paid.
+The institution of the corresponding author is probably a good guess, but the corresponding author metadata is hard to get.
+Another difficulty comes from the transformative agreements, where APC are negotiated at a larger scale.
+The marginal APC per article is then harder to estimate.

 # 3. A few advices and impact